user4815162342/simple-test-framework/readme.md

 method, but the primary use of the reason argument is to indicate whether the test timed out (`reason = "timeout"`) or bailed due to an uncaught exception (`reason = "bail"`).

+#### finishAfter

+`function(count)`

+Tells the test to automatically finish after the specified number of tests have been seen.

+* **count** `number` The number of expected tests.

+This is similar to the `plan` feature of other test frameworks.
+Once the total number of items has reached the expected number, the test will automatically finish itself.

+The main use of this feature is to specify the number of checks that are expected, so that you don't need to explicitly call finish when all of them have been declared.
+This is most useful if you need to initiate subtests in asynchronous code that may get called later than your call to `finish`.

+Unlike other test frameworks, it is possible to change this after the value is initially set.
+Just be careful, if the test has already reached the previous number when you change it, the test will already be finished.

 #### comment